 The dense, aged trees stood as silent sentinels, their branches intertwined to form a canopy so thick that only slivers of sunlight dared to penetrate.
+Camp Crystal Lake.
 A chilling breeze whispered through the leaves, carrying with it the faint scent of pine and damp earth, and perhaps, just perhaps, the faintest echo of a scream.
-Camp Crystal Lake.
 The name itself conjures images of a place steeped in dread, a landscape forever stained by the horrors it has witnessed.

 The Origins of Camp Crystal Lake: Fact vs. Fiction